iCliniq Logo

 Conclusion

 The patient must be reassessed after two or three days of the treatment, and the medications should be changed accordingly.
 The recovery of patients with ventilator-associated pneumonia depends on underlying systemic diseases.
 Though ventilator-associated pneumonia is a life-threatening disease, antibiotic therapy can save the patient.
-There is a high prognosis for patients undergoing antimicrobial therapy in the initial stages of ventilator-associated pneumonia.
+There is a high prognosis for patients undergoing antimicrobial treatment in the initial stages of ventilator-associated pneumonia.

 Source Article IclonSourcesSource Article Arrow